 The prepaid card is a Mastercard and is protected by a PIN.
 If it gets misplaced, the child or parent can temporarily lock it through the app (and unlock it again if the card turns up).
 If the card is permanently lost or stolen you’ll have to report it to nimbl’s customer service and order a replacement, priced at £5.

 How much does nimbl cost?

-nimbl costs £2.49 a month for each card.
-Purchases, top-ups and ATM withdrawals are all for free.
+nimbl costs £2.49 a month for each card, which includes use of the app.
+Card purchases, top ups and UK ATM withdrawals are all free.

 If your child uses the card abroad, be aware that there is a 2.95% currency exchange fee and that cash withdrawals will cost £1.50 each.

 |Monthly fee||£1.99 (+1 month free trial)|